cgarbin/cgarbin.github.io/_pages/about.md

 I used to be more active on [Stack Overflow](https://stackoverflow.com/users/336802/christian-garbin).
 Nowadays I help a bit with questions and answers moderation.

-At around the same time, I wrote about more technical topics [on Blogger](https://christiangarbin.blogspot.com/).
+Earlier I wrote a few pieces on programming topics [on Blogger](https://christiangarbin.blogspot.com/).
 I switched to GitHub Pages (this blog) to simplify my workflows because most of my work is already on GitHub.

 ---